You want your dog to celebrate Halloween but he hates costumes.

 Bowties are another great option for dogs that are fussy with costumes.
 Because they’re similar to collars, your pup is less likely to hate it.
 If you think your dog will tug at a long tie, stick with the short bowtie.
 Get them here.

 If your dog doesn’t like huge costumes but gets cuddly in a cozy sweater, all you need to do is find a themed one.
 For example, for a Halloween costume, you can dress him in a pumpkin sweater.
+But of course, there’s so many Halloween dog sweaters where that came from.

 Also Read: 7 Hilarious Halloween Dog Costumes